 Liquidation bankruptcy is probably the type that most people think of when they hear the word “bankruptcy.”
 It’s also referred to as a “Chapter 7 Bankruptcy.”
 With this type of bankruptcy, the LLC surrenders ownership of all its business assets, and they’re liquidated by the appointed U.S. Trustee.
 Funds from liquidation help pay off as many debts as possible.

-After liquidating, the LLC no longer has any means to continue business after bankruptcy, so it should dissolve, paying any outstanding taxes, canceling business licenses, and filing state paperwork.
+After liquidating, the LLC no longer has any means to continue business after bankruptcy, so it should dissolve, paying any outstanding taxes, canceling business license report, and filing state paperwork.
 If the LLC doesn’t dissolve, it will still be subject to state minimum taxes and annual report fees.
 After dissolution, the members are free to pursue other ventures.
 Read more on dissolution definition.

 Reorganization bankruptcy, or “Chapter 11 Bankruptcy,” works best for LLCs that need debt relief but don’t want to stop operating.
 Basically, the LLC retains possession of its business assets, but it makes a voluntary petition to create an amended repayment plan.
 Sometimes this entails paying creditors less than the contracted amount or expanding the period of time to repay one or more debts.